A crucial developmental milestone that often gets overlooked…

 With you at their side and engaging with the other children, they may feel confident enough to take part later.

-The majority of children will progress through all the 6 stages of play eventually, but the pace at which they do so will vary from child to child and will be greatly determined by their personality.
+The majority of children will progress through all 6 developmental stages of play eventually, but the pace at which they do so will vary from child to child and will be greatly determined by their personality.

 Laura Williams "This is a life saver!
 I'm so glad I downloaded your bedtime & nap cheat sheet.
 My little one actually asked me to put him to bed last night!
 Unbelievable!
 Thank you so much!"